Towards Robust ResNet: A Small Step but A Giant Leap: Introduction

-This paper presents a simple yet principled approach to boosting the robustness of ResNet in both training and generalization, which is motivated by a dynamical systems perspective~\cite{ChenNeuralODE,lu2017beyond,ruthotto2018deep}.
-Namely, we can view a DNN from the perspective of a partial differential equation (PDE).
-This naturally inspires us to characterize ResNet by an explicit Euler method.
-Theoretically, we show that the step factor $h$ in the Euler method can serve to control the robustness of ResNet in both training and generalization.
-Specifically, we prove that a small $h$ can benefit the training robustness from the view of back-propagation; from the view of forward-propagation, the small $h$ can help the generalization robustness.
-We conduct experiments on both vision and text datasets, i.e., \mbox{\textit{CIFAR-10}}~\cite{krizhevsky2009learning} and \textit{AG-NEWS}~\cite{zhang2015character}.
-The comprehensive experiments demonstrate that small $h$ can benefit the training and generalization robustness.
-We confirm that the use of a small $h$ can benefit the training robustness without using BN as well.
-To sum up, the empirical results validate the efficacy of small $h$ parameter in the goal towards robust ResNet.
+This paper presents a simple yet principled approach to boosting the robustness of ResNet in both training and generalization that is motivated by a dynamical systems perspective~\cite{ChenNeuralODE,lu2017beyond,ruthotto2018deep,wennan_dynamic}.
+Namely, a DNN can be interpreted using a partial differential equation, which naturally inspires us to characterize ResNet based on an explicit Euler method.
+This consequently allows us to exploit the step factor $h$ in the Euler method to control the robustness of ResNet in both its training and generalization.
+In our work here, \emph{training robustness} refers to the stability of model training with an increasing depth, a larger learning rate, and different types of optimizer, while \emph{generalization robustness} refers to how well a trained model generalizes to classify test data whose distribution may not match that of the training data.
+To analyze the effects of step factor $h$, we prove that a small $h$ can benefit the training and generalization robustness of ResNet during backpropagation and forward propagation, respectively.
+Empirical evaluation on real-world vision- and text-based datasets corroborates our analytical findings that a small $h$ can indeed improve both the training and generalization robustness.